-On Irish Twitter, the pirate flag emoji (🏴☠️) means that the person in question is anti-government.
+On Irish Twitter (X), the pirate flag emoji (🏴☠️) means that the person in question is anti-government.

-Basically, they despise Fine Gael, Fianna Fail and the Green Party.
-Although their hatred of the Green Party might not be as strong.
+Basically, they despise Fine Gael, Fianna Fail, and the Green Party.
+However, their hatred of the Green Party may not be as strong.

-These users will put the pirate emoji in their Twitter name in order to let others know that they are anti-FFG.
+These users will put the pirate emoji in their Twitter name to let others know that they are anti-FFG.

-The idea here is that they will remove the pirate flag and replace it with the tricolor once Fine Gael and Fianna Fail are out of power.
+The idea here is that they will remove the pirate flag and replace it with the tricolor once Fine Gael and Fianna Fail have been swept from power.

-Other people on Irish Twitter will often refer to these users as “the pirates”, “the pirate flags” or “the pirate emojis”.
+Other people on Irish Twitter (or X, as it is now known) will often refer to these users as “the pirates”, “the pirate flags”, or “the pirate emojis”.

 If FFG were to cure cancer, “the pirate flags” would complain that they should have done it sooner.